Gobi-Stories/Gobi-Web-Integration/README.md

 height             |  `1088`  | Number.
 Set player height.
 If width option is not defined it will calculate automaticaly depending on aspect ration 16:9. checkViewPort      |  `true`  | Boolean.
 Enable functionality which pause player if it outside of screen view area. playButton         |  `true`  | Boolean.
-Enable or disable play button. savePosition       |  `true`  | Boolean.
-Enable or disable save last watched chapter.
-It needs to confirm policy by user.
+Enable or disable play button. useMediaProxy      | `false`  | Boolean.
+Enable the use of a reverse proxy hosted by Gobi for media content.
 **on**             |  `[]`    | Array.
 Data of event listener.
 on.videoPlay       | `()=>{}` | Function.
 The callback for the play event.
 on.videoPause      | `()=>{}` | Function.
 The callback for the pause event.